-When embarking on a project to improve their ecommerce or lead generation website, the biggest mistake a brand can make is to start with listing out a set of features the site is to include.
+When embarking on a project to improve their website, the biggest mistake a brand can make is to start by listing out a set of features the site is to include.

 Lists of specific features mask the true reason the brand is considering a revamp of their website: to improve specific business metrics.

 We at The Good have seen it time and again.
 A brand team gathers to brainstorm a list of needs for the new site, and everyone starts listing off features they believe will assist in improving their business metrics.
-But the goals, those specific business metrics, never make their way into the resulting RFP.
+But the goals, those specific business metrics, never make their way on to the list.

 Jobs to be Done

 Goal: Understand the jobs to be done for the site.
 Meaning, if your website was a person, what would its job description be?

 Form: Free discussion.
 Start the discussion by asking the following questions.
 If you had to hire your website to do a single job, what would it be?
 If you had to hire people to do each task the site needs to do, who would you need to hire?

 Goal: Form an unsorted list of outcomes to understand the “why” behind the project.
 Each of the outcomes should start with “increased” or “decreased”.
 For example, “increase the number of repeat customers” or “decrease the time needed to maintain site content”.

 Form: Post-it exercise.
 Hand out post-it notes and write one desired outcome per post-it note.
 Everyone share their outcomes and discuss as they post it to the wall.